Voltage-controlled resistor: Linearized VCR design

 To increase the dynamic range of the input voltage, maintain a constant resistance over the input signal range, and to improve the signal-to-noise ratio and total harmonic distortion specifications, linearization resistors are used.

 A fundamental limitation of voltage-controlled resistors is that input signal must be kept below the linearization voltage (approximately the point when the JFET enters saturation).
 If the linearization voltage is exceeded, the voltage control resistor value will change both with the level of the input voltage signal and the gate-to-source voltage.

-A linearized VCR design is shown in the figure below.
 For the evaluation of this design's ability to handle larger input signals, a ramp is applied to the VCR input.
 From the results of the ramp simulation, how closely the VCR emulates a real resistor and over what range of input voltages the VCR behaves as a resistor is determined.

 The linearized VCR ramp simulation, below, indicates that the VCR resistance is constant at approximately 260 ohms for an input signal range from about −6 V to 6 V (the V(Vout)/I(R1) curve).
 The sweep also indicates that the VCR resistance starts to dramatically increase, as does in the non-linearized design, once the JFET enters its saturation region.

 Because of the linearized VCR's wider constant resistance region, much larger input signals than the non-linearized designs can be applied to the VCR without distortion.
 However, it is also important to consider that the drain resistor value will slightly affect the range of drain-to-source voltages that the VCR resistance is constant.

 Because of the increased linearization range, the linearized circuit is able to handle AC signals that are in the order of 8 V peak-to-peak before visual levels of distortion set in.
 The simulation below, which uses a 3000-ohm drain resistor, illustrates that the VCR can be successfully used at fairly high input voltage input signals.
 For this design, the 8 V peak-to-peak input voltage signal can be attenuated from 2.2 volts peak to 0.5 volts peak when the control voltage is varied from −2.5 volts to 0.5 volts.

 What is important to note about the linearized VCR design, as opposed to the non-linearized design, is that the output signal does not have any significant offset.
 It stays centered at 0 V as the control voltage is changed.
 Simulations of the non-linearized design indicate a significant offset voltage at the output.
 Another important characteristic of the linearized VCR design is that it has a higher output current than the non-linearized design.
 The effect of the linearization resistors is to effectively increase the transconductance gain of the VCR.